yoniblum/ENG4000-Team-A-F/docs/gate4-systemhealthreporting/systemhealthreporting.md

 ### Testing Sending and Receving data using Python3
 This test was performed to verify the correctness of the end-to-end functionality of this application.
 In it, system health data- "OK" or "ERROR" is sent from Ambulance XBee to the basestation XBee, through the mesh network.
 Once received, the basestation processes the raw data and sends it to the cloud- a new record added to the spreadsheet and the corresponding visual is updated.
 This test was successful.

-As seen below, on the left- the Ambulance XBee sends "OK" and "ERROR" to basestation.
-On the right, "OK" and "ERROR" are received, respectively.<br/>
+As seen below, on the left- the Ambulance XBee sends "ERROR" and "OK" to basestation.
+On the right, "ERROR" and "OK" are received, respectively.<br/>
 <img src="gate4_syshealth_images/im4.png" alt=" " class="inline" width="690" height="490"/>

 **Figure3 shows how the Python3 scripts are used to test sending and receiving of data.**

-Continually, the "OK" and "ERROR" received are added to the spreadsheet below with corresponding time stamp.
+Continually, the "ERROR" and "OK" received are added to the spreadsheet (lines 14 and 15) below with corresponding time stamp.
 Note here: the visuals are update automatically as new system health data is added.
 <img src="gate4_syshealth_images/im11.png" alt=" " class="inline"/>

 **Figure4 shows the correctly added entries into spreadsheet- lines 14 and 15 show the correct system health messages and corresponding timestamps.
-Also shows the 'New System Status with respect to Time' figure that was updated with the addition of the "OK" and "ERROR".
+Also shows the 'New System Status with respect to Time' figure that was updated with the addition of the "ERROR" and "OK".
 I left the old 'System Status with respect to Time' to demonstrate how the new data entries changed the visual automatically.**

 ### Alpha Release Results
 This section contains three subsection that demonstrate the results of this Alpha Release.